hackclub/hackclub/workshops/geometric_pattern/README.md

 Ideas:

 - try different colors until you find a combination you like (you can do this by changing the start values of rVal, gVal, and bVal.
 You can also change the incrementing value)
-- try no fill to make cool lineart with overlapping circles
+- try no fill to make cool line art with overlapping circles
   > ![](img/overlapping_circle_pattern.png)
 - change number of circles per line
 - change number of lines / spacing of lines